FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Vitamins and Minerals: Micronutrients That Enhance Performance

-Micronutrients, though needed in smaller quantities than macronutrients, are a crucial part of nutrition for runners.
-They play key roles in energy production, immune support, and muscle function—all of which are essential for running performance and recovery.
+Micronutrients, although required in smaller amounts than macronutrients, are a crucial part of nutrition for runners.
+They support energy production, immune function and muscle performance, all of which are essential for running efficiency and recovery.

 Hydration running nutrition